ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 # The bot no longer works as of April 2018.
 I rolled back the repo to my last commmit and I am archiving the repo since no further changes will be made.
 It was a fun ride and I hope everyone got a lot of BP out of it.

+I plan on going back and adding doc strings/comments explaining each function/class

 ![alt text](https://i.imgur.com/7gAKF2m.gif "Screenshot")